Dreeseaw/KafkaSensors/README.md

-# Numina » Take-Home Project for Backend Software Engineer Candidates
+# KafkaSensors

-### Hello Numina Team!
+### Introduction

-I spent a while initially just going over the project instructions, deliverables, and given code base.
+After deciding to expirement with live sensor streaming for myself, I spent a while initially just looking into other projects & systems for inspiration.
 While I'm familiar with producer/consumer architecture, I've never used Kafka in a project before, so I read through some of the Kafka docs and python examples to begin with.
 I then ran the given system to make sure I had docker running and got a sense for the scale & rate of the sensor output.

 Since this was a multi-component process, I knew I'd want to begin with a system design, before deciding on & designing a metrics database, and then develop iteratively through git.